TRIQS/dft_tools/doc/guide/conv_elk.rst

 Interface with Elk
 =====================

 This is the first iteration of the Elk-TRIQS interface, so certain inputs may change in later updates.
+The Elk part of the interface is not currently in the main distribution, but it can be found :ref:`here <https://github.com/AlynJ/Elk_interface-TRIQS>`.

 We assume that the user has obtained a self-consistent solution of the Kohn-Sham equations with Elk (a full tutorial can be found here :ref:`Elk SVO tutorial <SrVO3_elk>`).
 Also, the user needs to be familiar with the main in/output files of Elk, and how to run